Parity Interest definition

 • Priority Claims means, collectively, Priority Tax Claims and Other Priority Claims.

-• Parity Lien means a Lien granted by a Security Document to the Collateral Trustee upon any property of the Company or any other Obligor to secure Parity Lien Obligations.
+• Parity Lien means a Lien granted by the Company or any Guarantor in favor of the Collateral Agent pursuant to a Security Document, at any time, upon any property of the Company or any Guarantor to secure Parity Lien Obligations.

 • Parity Debt means Recovery Obligations and Bonds or Notes payable from the Recovery and Parity Debt Account on a parity with the Recovery Bonds or Recovery Notes, respectively.